ankurgera/humanreadablevalueofintegers/README.md

 - Your program will only be passed well-formed inputs.
 - All of your inputs will be integers.
-- All of your inputs will have an absolute value under 2 billion.
+- All of your inputs will have an absolute value under 100 billion.
-- You can write your code in any language you choose.